24 students experience dizziness, vomiting due to chemical odour pollution

 “When the Emergency Response Team arrived at the scene, it was found that there were several victims suffering from dizziness and vomiting.
 The response team tried to find the source of the odour which caused the pollution.
 All students and teachers were instructed to leave the school area immediately and seek treatment at a clinic nearby.

 “The response team also conducted air readings at the location periodically with the Johor State Department of Environment (DOE).
-The main focus covered an area of five km radius around the school as the source of the pollution has not yet been found,“ he said in a statement last night.
+The main focus covered an area of five km radius around the school as the source of the pollution has not yet been found,“ he said in a statement tonight.

 Mohd Faiz said one of the measures taken by the HAZMAT team was to identify the source of the pollution and finalise the detection including using long-range detectors, gasmets and rads in several designated sectors.